bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

     cp /etc/samba/smb.conf /etc/samba/smb.conf.old

-Next, edit the /etc/samba/smb.conf file with vi or nano and remove or comment out with a # the following configuration lines which are no longer supported in samba v4.
+Next, edit the /etc/samba/smb.conf file with "vi" or "nano" and remove or comment out with a # the following configuration lines which are no longer supported in samba v4.

      . . .